RogerVFbr/MySQLAccess/README.md

 ```
 These loggers show the following information:
 - logDetails: shows details about the data incoming and outgoing from and to the database.
-- logInfo: show the actions that the algorithm is taking to communicate with the database.
+- logInfo: shows the actions that the algorithm is taking to communicate with the database.
 - logFetch: shows the information the module is gathering about the database and table properties.

-Using the loggers is recommended only during the development or debugging stages.
+Usage of the loggers is optional and recommended only during the development or debugging stages.
+You can activate one
+or more loggers depending on what you need to monitor.

 ### Step 4: Set target table
 MySQLAccess instances can have their target table changed dynamically.
 If during instantiation no default table was